d-t-w/netty-buffers/README.md

 ## A Netty Pooled Memory Primer

 * PooledByteBufAllocator is a jemalloc variant, introduced to counter GC pressure
 * Pooling is optional, direct memory is preferred where available.
-Not suitable for all scenarios
+* Pooled not suitable for all scenarios, unpooled heap sometimes better, unpooled direct probably never.
 * Netty provides access to pooled memory via PoolArenas containing PoolChunks and Tiny/Small PoolSubpages
 * PoolChunk default to 16MB, are allocated within a PoolArena lazily as required, deallocated when empty
 * Number of PoolArena define by min of [available direct memory / chunksize / 2 / 3] | [2 \* cores]